 Reflow soldering is the most common method used by SMT to bond electronic components to printed circuit boards.
-Reflow soldering refers to the use of solder paste (a mixture of solder and flux) to connect one or more electronic components to a contact plate and then melt the solder by controlled heating to achieve permanent bonding
+Reflow soldering refers to the use of solder paste (a mixture of solder and flux) to connect one or more electronic components to a contact plate and then melt the solder by controlled heating to achieve permanent bonding.

 To measure the temperature curve, you only need to find the highest and lowest points of the temperature on the board.
 As long as the PWI of the highest and lowest points are less than 100%, the temperature of all the solder joints will be included in the specification.
-This isn't 100%, but the point is the get the representative points in the curve.
-The point temperature is the highest or lowest, so you should select a representative point from as many components (pads) as possible on the board.
+This isn't 100%, but the point is to get the representative points in the curve.
+The point temperature is either the highest or lowest, so you should select a representative point from as many components (pads) as possible on the board.

-- The body temperature of the largest and smallest components.
+The body temperature of the largest and smallest components.

-- Top and bottom PCB surface temperatures.
+Top and bottom PCB surface temperatures.

-Thermocouple binding method
+Thermocouple binding methods